 Without spoiling, we review the 100 paged graphic novel called “Zombies We Are Human Too” Volume 1 by Austin Janowsky with contributions by many creators and successfully crowd funded on the Kickstarter crowd funding platform.
-We tell you why it’s so unique and why you should also look forward to the Volume 2, currently on Kickstarter.
+We tell you why it’s so unique and why you should also look forward to the Volume 2, which is going to launch on Kickstarter on June 10th, 2020.
 A unique never before seen empathetic take on zombie victims and infection.

 Originally to showcase Charles Casey, Sonya Thompson, and Larry Mainland of The Walking Dead TV Show, the story has morphed and is now about.